grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 We're off on the biggest walk on the programme - all the way to the end of Spurn Point.
 And then back, obviously.
-The walk departs from outside the YWT's [Discovery Centre](https://www.ywt.org.uk/spurn), which we arrive at _just in time_; thankfully the walk's organiser spotted us from afar looking purposeful and waited for us.
+The walk departs from outside the YWT's [Discovery Centre](https://www.ywt.org.uk/spurn), which we arrive at _just in time_; thankfully the walk's organiser spots us from afar looking purposeful and waits for us to draw level.

-We've got three experts for nine walkers; that's an excellent ratio.
+We've got three experts for nine walkers; an excellent ratio.
 We're off without too much further ado - we need to get across a particular part of the walk before high tide, or the sea will get in the way.

 The walk takes us out past a previous incarnation of the bird observatory.
-It sits on an extended bank of land that obscures of view of the sea behind.
+It sits on an extended bank of land that obscures a view of the sea behind.
 To our right, though, we have uninterrupted views of the Humber estuary.
-Which , for the record, is _enormous_.
+Which, for the record, is _enormous_.
 A big group of Swallows are feeding over the vegetation that's growing at the edge of the water, and a Curlew or two are poking about too.
 Meadow Pipits are a constant presence overhead; apparently a Southwesterly wind is often a trigger for this sort of visible migration (or VizMig, as we'll refer to it henceforth).

 That in itself is interesting - are the birds being pushed out of the centre of the UK by the wind, and then using the lee of the coast to continue South?
-We ask them but receive no answer.
+We ask them, but they're off before they can answer, though their numbers certainly suggest so.

 The walk heads on to the beach.
 There once was a road that traversed this area, but it was washed away in 2013, and there do not appear to be plans to